noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 Responding to Fate-san’s suggestion with a suitably unclear response, I started looking around again.
 Are we in a port town at a reasonable distance away?
-The streets are quite wide and further in the distance....
+The streets are quite wide and further in the distance...
 There’s a castle-like building, though it looks a bit blurry from here.

 [Then, are we going to head to that town first?]